wallarug/resources-template/README.md

 Used to help students install software.
 Appears with tiles and a search menu.

+# Creating Icons

+All icons must be jpg format.
+All icons must be 228 x 228 pixels.
+All icons must go in `img/icon/`.

 # Adding New Tiles

 There are two types of tiles that can be added.
 Either one that goes directly to a website (type 1) or opens a pop up window.